Even the most experienced land buyers may not know about conservation easements.

 Some people shy away from conservation easements because they profit off of the land in the form of agricultural production or ranching.

-However, this doesn’t mean you can’t have an easement at all.
+However, this doesn’t mean you can’t have an easement.

 If your property is productive in its current form, then you should absolutely keep it that way; just be sure to work it into your easement.